Licensing Frequently Asked Questions

 I chose to go ahead with producing and marketing vases, which in effect published the design of the vase including the fundamental elements like those above.
 In fact, I believe publishing the design gives me the protection I and my licensees need because although I cannot claim exclusive rights NEITHER CAN ANYBODY ELSE.

 An invention cannot be patented if knowledge of it is already in the public domain.
 To be granted a patent, an invention must not have been published.
-My well documented production and sale of glass-lined natural stone vases over the past ten years would be considered evidence of prior art should anyone attempt to claim a patent.
+My well documented production and sale of glass-lined natural stone vases over the past years would be considered evidence of prior art.
+Should anyone attempt to claim a patent.
 The application would fail because of the lack of innovation.

 In any case there is no patent, (which is one of the reasons that my license packages are priced as low as they are).
 Prospective licensees should do their own search if they have concerns that similar items may have already received a patent.